 The report was presented in the Saket court on May 6, and Dr. Ashit B Acharya, the head of the department, testified in court, enduring an hour and a half of cross-examination by the defense attorney in this landmark dental forensics case.
 The court accepted the evidence presented by the forensic dentistry department as conclusive, which was crucial in the Nirbhaya case, leading to the conviction of the accused.

-Forensic dentistry, over the years, has witnessed significant scientific advancements in solving cases.
-These advancements have not only enhanced the accuracy of bite mark analysis but have also expanded the horizons of what dental records can reveal in dental forensics.
+Over the years, forensic dentistry has witnessed significant scientific advancements in solving cases.
+These advancements have enhanced the accuracy of bite mark analysis and expanded the horizons of what dental records can reveal in dental forensics.

 Dental Records As Unique Fingerprints In Forensic Odontology Cases

-One of the remarkable aspects of forensic dentistry is that dental records often serve as unique fingerprints in dental forensics.
-Just as no two individuals have the exact same fingerprints, dental records are highly individualized, containing specific details about the arrangement, condition, and history of a person’s teeth, a critical aspect in dental forensics.
+One remarkable aspect of forensic dentistry is that dental records often serve as unique fingerprints.
+Just as no two individuals have the same fingerprints, dental records are highly individualized, containing specific details about the arrangement, condition, and history of a person’s teeth, a critical aspect of dental forensics.

-These records have the power to reveal a multitude of information about an individual in dental forensics, including their age, dental treatments, and dental anomalies.
+These records can reveal a multitude of information about an individual in dental forensics, including their age, dental treatments, and dental anomalies.
 Such information can be invaluable in identifying individuals in challenging cases.

 Resilience Of Dental Records In Extreme Conditions In Forensic Odontology Cases